suprachakra/Ride-Sharing-Ecosystem/README.md

    - **Reporting & Ownership:**
      - The **Finance & Ops** teams produce monthly CPR/CM dashboards.
 If improvement lags by >1% for two consecutive months, the next SAFe PI automatically prioritizes cost optimizations (e.g., pipeline consolidation, user confusion fixes to reduce support overhead).
      - **Fallback Example:** If we adopt advanced weather-based ETAs that raise cloud costs unexpectedly, we roll back the feature in lower-demand zones until cost is under control.
+     - **Pooling Margin Example:**
+Assume a 10 km ride has a private fare of $8.
+A shared ride discount of 25% brings it to $6 per passenger.
+- With 2 passengers, total revenue is $12 (vs. $8 private), minus minimal extra wait or route time.
+- From a driver’s perspective, net income can be 30–40% higher per trip if consistently carrying 2–3 pooled riders.
+- For the platform, this higher seat utilization can improve contribution margin by ~5–10%, depending on overhead.

 2. **Gross Margin Roadmap (V1 → V2 → V3) with Tiered Adjustments**
    - **Baseline Targets:**